Oil slips to $66 ahead of G20, OPEC meeting

 “Such an outcome will most likely rattle financial markets as concerns over slowing global growth and sizzling trade tensions fuel risk aversion.”

-After the G20 summit ends on Saturday, the Organization of the Petroleum Exporting Countries (OPEC) and allies including Russia meet on Monday and Tuesday to discuss an extension of production cuts to support prices.
+After the G20 summit ends on Saturday, the Organization of the Petroleum Exporting Countries and allies including Russia meet on Monday and Tuesday to discuss an extension of production cuts to support prices.

-The alliance, known as OPEC+, is widely expected to keep the same level of supply cuts in the second half of 2019, although other outcomes are possible.
+Iraq’s oil minister said in London OPEC was expected to roll over the deal and discuss deepening the curbs.
+Iraq is the second country after Algeria to mention the idea of a bigger reduction.

+“It has been effective to a certain level to minimize the glut in the market, but there are now ideas or calls for agreeing even more,” Oil Minister Thamer Ghadhban said.

-Additional reporting by Aaron Sheldrick; Editing by Jan Harvey
+Additional reporting by Aaron Sheldrick; Editing by Jan Harvey, Edmund Blair and Alexandra Hudson